acadadev/rosrider_doc/04_DRIVERS/README.md

 > <p><strong>Checkpoint ✅</strong></p>
-> Before continuing, run the following test command.
+> Before continuing, run the following test command to see if ROS is installed.
+>
 > ```ros2 topic list```
 >
 > **Expected Result**